getsentry/sentry-javascript/packages/solidstart/README.md

 });
 ```

-And don't forget to specify `./src/middleware.ts` in your `app.config.ts`
+And don't forget to specify `./src/middleware.ts` in your `app.config.ts`:

 ```typescript
 import { defineConfig } from '@solidjs/start/config';